-(c) Performing as a Regional Judge in at least 3 contests for no less 80 flights, of which 25 are Advanced or Unlimited, and serving as the Assistant to a Chief Judge for a minimum of ten (10) flights, within the current or previous two contest years.
+2) Serving as the Assistant to a Chief Judge for a minimum of ten (10) flights, within the current or previous two contest years.

 Practical Exam and Certification:

 (d) Following successful completion of the requirements delineated in 2.6.2(a) through (c) above, requesting a current National Judge to select another current National Judge to jointly administer an oral/written Practical Exam, to be accomplished in person at a time and place mutually agreeable between the candidate and examining Judges.
 Prior to commencement of the Practical Exam, the candidate must present to the examining judges an official IAC communication stating that all prerequisites were successfully completed.